 “All my life I had been looking for something, and everywhere I turned someone tried to tell me what it was.
 I accepted their answers too, though they were often in contradiction and even self-contradictory.
 I was naïve.
 I was looking for myself and asking everyone except myself questions which I, and only I, could answer.
 It took me a long time and much painful boomeranging of my expectations to achieve a realization everyone else appears to have been born with: That I am nobody but myself.
 But first I had to discover that I am an invisible man.”

 — Ralph Ellison, "Battle Royal" (1947)

-The M4 Initiative© is an original program created by past assistant director Jonathan Cox ('08-'12) in 2010.
-The M4 Inititiave is a group of African American men who meet weekly for a 9-week short course, to talk about issues of masculinity and manhood, sexuality, higher education, families and relationships, spirituality, and other topics, all related to being a Black man.
+The M4 Initiative© is an original program created by The Office of Multicultural Affairs in 2010.
+The M4 Inititiave is a group of African American men who meet weekly for a 9-week short course to talk about issues of masculinity and manhood, sexuality, higher education, families and relationships, spirituality, and other topics, all related to being a Black man.
 Through a mixture of discussions, article and book reading, and videos and other pop culture media, this group explores the implications of socialization and media influence on Black men, and engages with the larger idea of "what does it mean to be a Black man?"